tarantool/doc/doc/reference/reference_lua/config.rst

                                    * the ``active`` field includes information for the last successfully applied configuration

-        :return: a table containing an instance's state
+        :return: a table containing an instance's state.
 The returned state includes the following sections:

                  -   ``status`` -- one of the following statuses:

                      *   ``ready`` -- the configuration is applied successfully
                      *   ``check_warnings`` -- the configuration is applied with warnings
                      *   ``check_errors`` -- the configuration cannot be applied due to configuration errors

                  -   ``meta`` -- additional configuration information

                  -   ``alerts`` -- warnings or errors raised on an attempt to apply the configuration

         Below are a few examples demonstrating how the ``info()`` output might look.